JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 **Specifying Source Directory**

-Use the `-d` or `--directory` option to specify the path to your UI source directory.
+Use the `-d` or `--directory` option to specify the default path to your UI source directory.

 Example:
 ```bash